International relations with the Taliban: Pakistan

 From 2010, a report by a leading British institution also claimed that Pakistan's intelligence service still today has a strong link with the Taliban in Afghanistan.
 Published by the London School of Economics, the report said that Pakistan's Inter-Services Intelligence agency (ISI) has an "official policy" of support for the Taliban.
 It said the ISI provides funding and training for the Taliban, and that the agency has representatives on the so-called Quetta Shura, the Taliban's leadership council.
 It is alleged that the Quetta Shura is exiled in Quetta.
 The report, based on interviews with Taliban commanders in Afghanistan, was written by Matt Waldman, a fellow at Harvard University.

 "Pakistan appears to be playing a double-game of astonishing magnitude," the report said.
 The report also linked high-level members of the Pakistani government with the Taliban.
 It said Asif Ali Zardari, the Pakistani president, met with senior Taliban prisoners in 2010 and promised to release them.
 Zardari reportedly told the detainees they were only arrested because of American pressure.
 "The Pakistan government's apparent duplicity – and awareness of it among the American public and political establishment – could have enormous geopolitical implications," Waldman said.
 "Without a change in Pakistani behaviour it will be difficult if not impossible for international forces and the Afghan government to make progress against the insurgency."
 Afghan officials have long been suspicious of the ISI's role.
 Amrullah Saleh, the former director of Afghanistan's intelligence service, told Reuters that the ISI was "part of a landscape of destruction in this country".

 Pakistan, at least up to 2011, has always strongly denied all links with Taliban.

 On 15 June 2014 Pakistan army launches operation 'Zarb-e-Azb' in North Waziristan to remove and root-out Taliban from Pakistan.
 In this operation 327 hardcore terrorists had been killed while 45 hideouts and 2 bomb making factories of terrorists were destroyed in North Waziristan Agency as the operation continues.

+While Pakistan has been accused of supporting the Afghan Taliban in the past, after the Taliban returned to power in 2021, Afghanistan and Pakistan have repeatedly broken out armed conflicts.
+The Pakistani government accuses the Afghan Taliban authorities of harboring the Pakistani Taliban rebels in its growing insurgency.
+Afghan Taliban rejects all allegations from Pakistani side.